 When you meet a Punjabi, expect a suffocating hug and a peck on the cheek (sometimes on hair and ears).
 So, if you like Punjabi cuisine and Punjabi culture, are you planning to visit the culturally rich Punjab state of Pakistan and India and want to communicate in the local language?
-If the answer is yes, please start learning greetings in Punjabi.
+If the answer is yes, today you can start learning all the greetings in Punjabi that you need to know today.

 If you are learning Punjabi, the Ling app will help you for sure.
 In this blog, we will discuss greetings in Punjabi with their pronunciation and English translation.